soabase/soabase/soabase-launcher/README.md

 soabase Launcher
 ================

-This is a simple launcher script that can be registered via init.d or something *nix startup.
+This is a simple launcher script that can be registered via init.d or some other *nix startup.

 Usage
 =====